designing your vision

 Once the DA is approved the applicant will then need to lodge another application - the CC application.
 The certifier will require that any extra DA conditions be added to the CC plans.
 The construction certificate phase is a much quicker application than the DA and if you have everything ready it can take 7 days to receive the construction certificate.
 The only thing that usually holds things up during this process is the engineering, so get onto this asap ( before DA lodgement if possible).
 Once you have chosen an engineer it's not unusual for their lead time to be 3 months, depending on your location.

-OK, so now you have your construction certificate!
+OK, so have your construction certificate, now what?

 Almost there...
 You should have started speaking with builders (or even better, one particular builder) during the initial design phase.
 Bringing a builder into the process early can help you meet your budget and get pricing done early.
 They can also start preparing contracts and insurances etc.

-Once you have the stamped CC plans and documents the builder can give final pricing, then construction can begin.
+Once you have the stamped CC plans and documents the builder can: provide final pricing, prepare the construction contract & organise home warranty insurance.
+Then construction can begin.

 Window and door schedules